huggingface/blog/optimum-onnxruntime-training.md

 ## Performance results

-The chart below shows the phenomenal acceleration we get __from 39% to 130%__ for Hugging Face models with Optimum when __using ONNX Runtime and DeepSpeed ZeRO Stage 1__ for training.
-The performance measurements were done on selected Hugging Face models with the PyTorch run as the baseline, only ONNX Runtime for training as the second run and ONNX Runtime + DeepSpeed ZeRO Stage 1 as the final run, showing maximum gains.
+The chart below shows impressive acceleration __from 39% to 130%__ for Hugging Face models with Optimum when __using ONNX Runtime and DeepSpeed ZeRO Stage 1__ for training.
+The performance measurements were done on selected Hugging Face models with PyTorch as the baseline run, only ONNX Runtime for training as the second run, and ONNX Runtime + DeepSpeed ZeRO Stage 1 as the final run, showing maximum gains.
 The Optimizer used for the baseline PyTorch runs is the AdamW optimizer and the ORT Training runs use the Fused Adam Optimizer.
 The runs were performed on a single Nvidia A100 node with 8 GPUs.

 <figure class="image table text-center m-0 w-full">
   <img src="assets/optimum_onnxruntime-training/benchmark.png" alt="Optimum-onnxruntime Training Benchmark"/>